jaxsonkahl/jaxsonkahl/README.md

 ---

 ## 🌱 What I’m Currently Learning
-I’m delving deeper into C# and also continuously working on improving my skills in Java and Python.
+I’m diving deeper into C# and also continuously working on improving my skills in Java and Python.

 ---